 The Committee acts proactively to promote diversity and create an open and inclusive community by working with administrators and faculty to ensure diversity training for students during orientation, for faculty as a part of their regular professional development, and by sponsoring events — such as, but not limited to, Diversity Week — throughout the school year that bring all members of our community together for thought provoking debate and discussion on the creation and maintenance of an inclusive community.

-Social Media and Brand Management: Madiha Malik
+Social Media: Madiha Malik

 Diversity Week is a campus-wide event that showcases UConn Law School's commitment to offering a safe and diverse environment.
 First organized in 2011, the week's activities offer community members a chance to celebrate all of the differences that make each of us unique.
 Throughout the week, student organizations host a variety of events that encourage community members to take pause and appreciate how each member contributes to Law School's campus culture.
 Community members are encouraged to continue these conversations in their lives outside of the Law School.
 Beginning in 2013, Shipman & Goodwin LLP became the week's exclusive sponsor.

 Diversity Week 2015 focuses on youth and the legal profession.
 Many of the week's events will deal with issues that young people face including; bullying and the law, the relationship with law enforcement, LGBT discrimination and affirmative action.
 Throughout the week high school students will have an opportunity to attend the events and engage in the conversations alongside law students, faculty, alumni and practitioners.